Aiven-Open/jdbc-connector-for-apache-kafka/docs/index.rst

 Depending on your expected rate up updates or desired latency, a smaller poll interval could be used to deliver updates more quickly.

-Of course, all the normal features of Kafka Connect, including offset management and fault tolerance, work with the JDBC connector.
+Of course, :ref:`all the features of Kafka Connect <connect_userguide>`_, including offset management and fault tolerance, work with the JDBC connector.
 You can restart and kill the processes and they will pick up where they left off, copying only new data (as defined by the ``mode`` setting).